-Therefore, make sure the cash-flow issues and timing is fully accounted for, or else you could come up a cropper.
+Therefore, make sure the cash-flow issues and timing is fully accounted for, or else you could come up with a cropper.

 However, don’t forget that there can be ways to get around this, which can also benefit a landlord as well.
-The most important time is when a lease is being first granted and there is an opportunity to state another basis of payment; but even afterwards there are still opportunities for change.
+The most important time is when a lease is being first granted and there is an opportunity to state another basis of payment, but even afterwards there are still opportunities for change.

 Frequently Asked Questions

 Here are some quick-fire FAQs on the subject, a lot of which is covered above, but still a helpful summary of the keys questions often asked on the subject:

 1. What are the rent quarter payment dates for 2020? - the 25th March 2020, 24th June 2020, 29th September 2020, and 25th December 2020